eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 Producer plugin metrics will be gathered at the start of each block.

-* gauge - unapplied transaction queue sizes
+* gauge - unapplied transaction queue sizes (number of transactions)
-* counter - blacklisted transactions count
+* counter - blacklisted transactions count (total)
 * counter - blocks produced
 * counter - transactions produced
 * gauge - last irreversible